unsaved/bycontract-plus/README.md

 Users will usually want to import/require the 'validate' and 'is' objects.
 The first for performing validations, and the second to add custom validator types.

-For ES6 environment use bycontract-plus up to versions since 2.0.0:
+For ES6 environment use bycontract-plus since version 2.0.0:
 ```javascript
 import { validate, is } from "@admc.com/bycontract-plus";
 ```